reversi-fun/spectre/Readme.md

     * In order to reduce the size of the SVG file, the Transform of DrawSVG replaced the matrix with 6 floating-point numbers with a translate with 2 floating-point numbers and a rotate and scale expansion with 3 integers.
+   * Added a function to print symbolic points and transforms with sympy.

 ![Rendered tiling ratio sqrt(3)  tile(7.3, 12.7)](./spectre_tile7.3-12.7_3-559useRef.svg)